jknohr/smarter/docs/silabs/wifi/RUN_DEMO.md

-# Running the Matter Demo over Wi-fi
+# Running the Matter Demo over Wi-Fi on EFR32 device

-## Flashing images/binaries on MG12, MG24 platform using Ozone, Simplicity Studio or Simplicity Commander.
+## Flashing Images/Binaries on EFR32MG12 or MG24 Platform using Ozone, Simplicity Studio, or Simplicity Commander

 > Note: If you are coming from Simplicity Studio, you may have already installed
 > the demo image in Simplicity Studio, in which case you can skip to the